How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 1) Book an Appointment with a Stylist

 Why?
-First, your stylist is a professional and likely performs this service on a regular basis.
+First, your stylist is a professional and likely performs this service regularly.
 Your stylist already has a good idea as to what products to use and what technique is most effective.
-Your stylist also has experience with your hair or hair types similar to yours and can determine how your hair will respond during styling.
+Your stylist also has experience with your hair or

 Second, your stylist has a better vantage point.
 Sure, you know your hair like the back of your hand, but you can't see what your stylist can see.
-Also, because your stylist is a professional, they know when and how to adjust both tension and heat depending on how your hair is responding.
+Also, because your stylist is a professional, they know when and how to adjust tension and heat depending on how your hair responds.
+All in all, allowing a professional stylist you trust to perform your silk press is the best route.

 Salon Blow Dry